Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Introduction

 For tensor computations, no high-performance general-purpose libraries exist.
-The MATLAB Tensor Toolbox~\cite{TTB_Software,TTB_Dense} defines many commonly used operations that would be needed by a library for multilinear algebra, but does not have any high-performance kernels nor special computations or data structures for symmetric tensors. \fromtoMartin{Other software targetted for the MATLAB environment, including the PLS Toolbox~\cite{PLS_Eigenvector}, use similar operations.}{ The PLS Toolbox~\cite{PLS_Eigenvector} provides users with operations for analyzing data stored as tensors, but does not expose the underlying system for users to develop their own set of operations.} The Tensor Contraction Engine (TCE) project~\cite{TCE} focuses on sequences of tensor contractions and uses compiler techniques to reduce workspace and operation counts.
+The MATLAB Tensor Toolbox~\cite{TTB_Software,TTB_Dense} defines many commonly used operations that would be needed by a library for multilinear algebra but does not have any high-performance kernels nor special computations or data structures for symmetric tensors.
+The PLS Toolbox~\cite{PLS_Eigenvector} provides users with operations for analyzing data stored as tensors, but does not expose the underlying system for users to develop their own set of operations.
+Targetting distributed-memory environments, the Tensor Contraction Engine (TCE) project~\cite{TCE} focuses on sequences of tensor contractions and uses compiler techniques to reduce workspace and operation counts.
 The Cyclops Tensor Framework (CTF)~\cite{CTF} focuses on exploiting symmetry in storage for distributed memory parallel computation with tensors, but at present does not include efforts to optimize computation within each computational node.